-Electronic preferential voting - which we first used in 1991 - the Modified Borda Count, MBC.
+Electronic preferential voting with the Modified Borda Count, MBC.

-An app, for use in councils and parliaments, etc.
+An app, again with the MBC, for use in councils and parliaments, etc.

 But first, a debate so that participants can choose the list of options.
 Everything is included or represented (as long as it complies with the UN Charter).
 And the final list is drawn up by a team of independent referees.